waterbycounty

 What's happening with rivers in Wood County right now?

-Wood County's primary USGS streamgage on the WISCONSIN RIVER is currently reading 4,240 cubic feet per second — 86% of the long-term mean of 4,918.59 cfs.
+Wood County's primary USGS streamgage on the WISCONSIN RIVER has a pipeline snapshot of 4,240 cubic feet per second — 86% of the long-term mean of 4,918.59 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Wood County water compare to the Wisconsin average?